GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (161) .md

 **At Higher Tiers**: If cast as second tier or beyond, the alarm can last a number of days equal to the points of success.
 Each tier beyond 1st also increases the area you may have alarmed.
 The total area is a number of square feet equal to the spell's tier squared.

 **Critical Failure**: You seem to have set the alarm just fine.
 The alarm does nothing when disturbed though.

+#### Sludgery

+**Minimum Tier**: 2

+**Casting Time**: 1 action

+**Range**: 20 yards

+**Effect**: You throw an acidic substance created on the spot at a foe within range, inflicting an acid attack.
+If foe is armored, this is a sunder.
+If the attack would qualify to damage armor, it instead sticks to the foe- making them prone until it can be washed off or they spend an action to succeed a [Body] check with a DV equal to the spellcheck's points of success to break the sludge.

+**At Higher Tiers**: Each tier beyond minimum sees the attack gain a +1 bonus.

+**Critical Failure**: Your attempt at creating the acid far exceeded your ability to direct it.
+The spell instead affects you and gains a bonus equal to the spell's tier for the purpose of determinng if it is a critical hit.

 #### Sobering